godcrampy/npx-hello-sahil/README.md

 # `npx hello-sahil`

-CLI to print sahil's profile:
+CLI to print Sahil's profile.

+Run `npx hello-sahil` in your terminal:

 ```
 2023-08-12T20:24:15.615Z INFO Hi I'm Sahil, a Software Engineer based in the UK.